Surgery is allowing many people with intractable epilepsy to have a significantly improved quality of life.

-The Epilepsy Center at UC San Diego Health System is recognized for its expertise in performing advanced surgical procedures for the treatment of epilepsy.
+The Epilepsy Center at UC San Diego Health is recognized for its expertise in performing advanced surgical procedures for the treatment of epilepsy.

 Surgery is tailored to the individual, depending on the type and location of the seizure.
 During surgery, sophisticated technology is used to minimize the neurologic impact on functioning and language.